Toric variety: Classification for small Picard number

 The classification for Picard number greater than $3$ is not known.

 Classification for small dimension

 Smooth toric surfaces are easily characterized, they all are projective and come from the normal fan of polygons such that at each vertex, the two incident edges are spanned by two vectors that form a basis of $\mathbb{Z}^2$.

+In particular, they are all obtained from consecutive blow-ups starting from either the complex projective plane, or from a Hirzebruch surface.

 Resolution of singularities

 Every toric variety has a resolution of singularities given by another toric variety, which can be constructed by subdividing the maximal cones of its associated fan into cones of smooth toric varieties.

 Relation to mirror symmetry

 The idea of toric varieties is useful for mirror symmetry because an interpretation of certain data of a fan as data of a polytope leads to a combinatorial construction of mirror manifolds.